 Do not make the mistake of thinking that the lecture summaries are a substitute for attending lecture.
 I will not in any way enforce regular lecture attendance, but I highly recommend it.
 I will do my best to make it worth your while.

 Tutorial hours may be used as additional lecture hours, or for optional material.
 They may be taught by the instructor, the IA, or one of the TAs.
 We will inform you on a weekly basis.

 Details will be posted on the Assignments page.
 Assignment questions will not be due weekly or on a regular schedule; rather, each assignment will be released when relevant material has been covered in lecture.
 I will try to give some advance warning, but it really depends on the timing of lectures, and this is the first time I am teaching this material in this fashion, so I cannot make good predictions.
 Submission details are on the Marmoset page.

 Different questions may have different weights.
 No solutions will be posted, but course personnel will be happy to help you complete questions for study purposes.

 One midterm exam and one final exam, at the same times as the CS 240 (regular section) exams.
-Midterm timing is available in Quest; room details will be posted here.
+The midterm is Thursday, February 15, 4:30-6:20, in RCH 103.
 Final exam details will be posted here, but you can learn about it from the Registrar’s web page at the same time as we do.
 Our exams will be completely different from those for the regular sections.

 There will be no practice exams or exam questions available.
 It is a bad idea in general to try to study from previous exams, and in this case there aren’t any.
 Your best approach is to complete all assignment questions, even if the due date has passed, and work on your own variations of these questions as well.
 Note that the assignments make heavy use of computers but the exams do not; they are entirely handwritten.
 My exam questions are not tweaks on assignment questions.
 I try to find new situations that you should be able to handle if you have done the assignments and learned the concepts that need to be applied.